rbisdorff/Digraph3/docSphinx/tutorial.rst

 A graph is called a **permutation** or *inversion* graph if there exists a permutation of its list of vertices such that the graph is isomorphic to the inversions operated by the permutation in this list.

 *Source*: Martin Ch.
-Gulombic, Agorithmic Graph Theory and Perfect Graphs 2nd Ed., Annals of Discrete Mathematics 57, Elsevier, Chapter 7, pp 157-170.
+Golumbic, Agorithmic Graph Theory and Perfect Graphs 2nd Ed., Annals of Discrete Mathematics 57, Elsevier, Chapter 7, pp 157-170.

 >>> from graphs import PermutationGraph
 >>> g = PermutationGraph(permutation = [4, 3, 6, 1, 5, 2])